damru/kata-blablacar-mower/README.md

 move forward from one space in the direction in which it faces and without changing the orientation.

 If the position after moving is outside the lawn, mower keep it's position.
-Retains its orientation and go to the next command.
+Retains its orientation and go to the next command.<br/>
 We assume the position directly to the north of (X,Y) is (X,Y+1).

-To program the mower, we can provide an input file constructed as follows:
+To program the mower, we can provide an input file constructed as follows:<br/>
 The first line corresponds to the coordinate of the upper right corner of the lawn. the bottom left corner is assumed as (0,0).